 Perspective is as unfathomable to me as it appears to be to many of my circle.
 I was born in rural Germany to a loving family in a small house.
 I spent much of my adulthood and education in the U.K., a country that I consider home away from home and that is now unrecognisable to me.
 A part of me feels like an exiled German living on borrowed ground in generous Hamburg.
 I write mostly in English.
 That complicates things in the eyes of the cautious.
 It also makes my work so much more exhilarating.

 Times are particularly exciting with my feature NO MAN'S LAND in development and with the production of my short SHADOW PLAYERS coming up.
 Lastly, I admit I do occasionally write without the intent to bend prose out of shape and into a film.
 The versatility of words must be celebrated alongside their backbone capability when it comes to making movies.

-The screenplay is registered with the law firm Unverzagt Von Have.
+Mel Piper's work is registered with the Writer's Guild of America and the Hamburg-based law firm Unverzagt Von Have.